nvds888/bubbapay/README.md

 - Database schema and API endpoints
 - Simple Referral Program
 - Fee coverage included directly in escrow App
+- Recovery system to delete App when claimURL is lost

 ### 🚧 In Progress
-- Protection against loss of statemanagement (edge cases on mobile).
-- Claim page edge cases handling
+- Proper instructions for edge case scenarios

 ### 📋 Upcoming
 - Cleanup scripts for better organization
 - Batch payment functionality
-- Much more
+- REST APIs to use functionality by external apps

 ## 🐛 Known Issues

 - MCP scripts are outdated
 - Email send code is outdated
-- Some redundant endpoints
+- Some redundant endpoints and helper functions

 ## 📄 License